How to Create a Mobile App: A Complete Development Guide

 1. Research

-There is a huge problem with overconfidence amongst entrepreneurs in the app industry.
-To a beginner, making a large profit seems far easier on paper than it actually is.
+There is a massive problem with overconfidence amongst entrepreneurs in the app industry.
+To a beginner, making a significant profit seems far more straightforward on paper than it actually is.

-Too many app creators forget the most important part of validating their apps – the research.
+Too many app creators overlook the most crucial aspect of app validation – the research.

-Today’s app market is extremely saturated.
+Today’s app market is highly saturated.
 Most of your original ideas are not exactly original.

 But competition doesn’t have to be negative.
 Like any other creative pursuit, you can add an interesting twist or spin to make your app unique.

-This is why it is important to research the past, present, and future of your app’s market.
+This is why it is essential to research the past, present, and future of your app’s market.
 The most successful entrepreneurs seek to understand their markets on a deep level.

 A well-researched and nuanced comprehension of your subject matter will lead to better-developed ideas.